While in The Field You Must Have All of the Following:

 License, Stamp and Validation Requirements

-- All big-game or turkey hunters must possess a valid license, and permit if applicable, for the species and hunt type in which they will participate.
-If the E-Tag option is chosen, hunters must possess an electronic copy of their license, and permit if applicable, and must produce this upon request by an officer.
+- All hunters must possess a valid license, and permit if applicable, for the species and hunt type in which they will participate and must produce this upon request by a conservation officer.

-- All big-game or turkey hunters must possess a Game-hunting License.
+- All big-game and turkey hunters must possess a Game-hunting License.

 - All big-game and turkey hunters must possess a carcass tag(s) for each species hunted, unless the E-Tag option is chosen.